Exercise overview

 Good Posture is important – sit, stand and walk tall.

-When feeding your baby, sit tall, preferably on an armchair, with arms and shoulders relaxed.
-A small footstool under your feet, and a small roll at the small of your back, will ensure your back is well-supported.
+When feeding the infant, it is advised to sit tall, preferably on an armchair, with arms and shoulders relaxed.
+A small footstool under the mothers feet, and a small roll at the small of their back, will ensure their back is well-supported.

-When getting out of bed, bend both knees, press them together and roll over onto your side before sitting up.
+When getting out of bed, they should bend both knees, press them together and roll over onto their side before sitting up.
 Reverse to lie down.